Switchback Travel (Jason Hummel)

 What we don’t: Only opens on one side and does not contour around an antenna.

 Generally speaking, we’ve come to expect Thule products to be slightly better quality than Yakima’s, but the Pulse is a clear exception.
 Comparing it to the RocketBox Pro 14 above (Yakima’s budget design), the Pulse comes up short in a few significant areas.
 First, you only get one-sided opening (the RocketBox opens from both sides), and the Thule’s base lacks a contour at the rear, meaning it won’t accommodate many modern, fin-like antennae.
 Finally, the Pulse’s rudimentary lock/latch mechanism is middling at best, and (similar to the Force above) it has a tendency to put undue strain on the key.
-If you don’t need the added length for fitting items like snowboards, the SportRack Vista XL below could be a better option for $200 less.
+If you don’t need the added length for fitting items like skis and snowboards, the SportRack Vista XL below could be a better option for $200 less.

 See the Thule Pulse M